Get Inside the Huddle with Coach Rollins and the Defensive Backs

 Eight new faces dot staff; Johnson retains Lichtenberger, Rollins

 Much like his rookie season at Tulane, Rollins' group was very effective during his second year as well with the Green Wave.
-TU's secondary ranked first among Conference USA teams in pass defense, surrendering just 218.0 yards per game, and Rollins' cornerbacks contributed three interceptions on the season, including two by Davis, and the group accounted for 11 pass breakups.
+TU's secondary ranked first among C-USA teams in pass defense, surrendering just 218.0 yards per game, and Rollins' cornerbacks contributed three interceptions on the season, including two by Davis, and the group accounted for 11 pass breakups.

 In his first season, Rollins was an instant hit with the TU secondary as the group accounted for 23 pass breakups, five interceptions, five forced fumbles, five recovered fumbles and recorded 10 stops for lost yardage.
-More impressively, the TU pass defense ranked 14th in the nation (172.83 ypg) and was top ranked unit among Conference USA teams in 2008.
+More impressively, the TU pass defense ranked 14th in the nation (172.83 ypg) and was top ranked unit among C-USA teams in 2008.

 During his final season with the Cowboys, Rollins' defensive unit helped anchor an 11-1 campaign for the top 25 ranked Cowboys.
 McNeese State reeled off 11 straight victories before falling to Eastern Washington in the first round of the Football Championship Subdivision playoffs.

 Prior to his return to McNeese State, Rollins spent two seasons as the defensive backfield coach at Northwestern State, helping lead the Demons to the Southland Conference title in 2004, and his defensive backs were part of a unit that led the nation in total defense that same season.

 Before that, he had served as a graduate assistant coach at McNeese State as well as an assistant coach in the prep ranks for a pair of Texas schools, including Galveston's (Texas) Ball High School from 1999-2003 and Lamarque (Texas) High School in 2003.